 All over internet there are a lot of SDKs, APIs, wrappers and libraries to simplify game development.
-All "old school" people will remember the famous Click & Play, a toolset to create not very complex 2D games (but with a very innovative point and click system).
+Some old school people will remember the famous Click & Play software, a toolset to create not very complex 2D games, but with a very innovative point and click system.

-The creators, ClickTeam, evolved the idea and created later The Games Factory, that continued empowering the "event oriented" development, just with mouse clicks on a visual way (without needing to write actual code).
+The creators, ClickTeam, evolved the idea and created later The Games Factory, which continued empowering the event oriented development model, via just mouse clicks on a visual way, without needing to write actual code.

-In one of my previous jobs, my project manager was a hobbyist game developer (not very complex but very entertaining).
+At one of my previous jobs, my project manager was a hobbyist game developer.
 He bought the Games Factory and shown me that for creating 2D platform games it was very suitable, because it allowed you to create games without needing to know any specific programming language and building a game engine.
-You could instead focus on the pure game development aspects (like collisions, input handling...).
+You could instead focus on the pure game development aspects, like collisions, input handling...

-Jamagic has a very good 2D engine, with collision detection, multiple-layers (allowing easy alpha effects for example), graphical surfaces management...
+Jamagic has a very good 2D engine, with collision detection, multiple-layers (allowing for example easy alpha effects), graphical surfaces management...
 The 3D engine supports both hardware and software acceleration.

 And now the cons:

 - The 3D engine is very rough and does not bring much features.
 It's the point of most critics at the official forums, because you can't do anything minimally decent with it.
 It is not very powerful nor too fast.

 - And the most important problem: The creators have decided to stop giving support to the platform.
 For more than a year no patches have been released, despite having a very precise bug-list at the forums, and each day they lose more people.

 So what's my biggest problem?
 I was doing my degree's final thesis using Jamagic (building a small RPG and documenting all the process).
 So now I am thinking if I will be able to finish the project on this platform, or if I should switch to either Visual C++ & DirectX or C# & Managed DirectX.